shufflingB/examples-problems-rlv_reanimated_drag_handles/README.md

 1. `react-native link react-native-gesture-handler` - shouldn't need it but it does.
 1. `cd ios && pod install && cd ..`
 1. `yarn ios`

-Using the app to play around with the problem should be straight forward, with more details embedded in it and the code base.

 ### Android